salesforce/storm-dynamic-spout/README.md

 ## Components
-[SidelineTrigger](src/main/java/com/salesforce/storm/spout/sideline/trigger/SidelineTrigger.java) - An interface that is configured and created by the `SidelineSpoutHandler` and will receive an instance of `SpoutTriggerProxy` via `setSidelineSpout()`.
+[SidelineTrigger](src/main/java/com/salesforce/storm/spout/sideline/trigger/SidelineTrigger.java) - An interface that is configured and created by the `SidelineSpoutHandler` and will receive an instance of `SidelineController` via `setSidelineController()`.
 This implementation can call `startSidelining()` and `stopSidelining()` with a `SidelineRequest`, which contains a `SidelineRequestIdentifier` and a `FilterChainStep` when a new sideline should be spun up.

 [Deserializer](src/main/java/com/salesforce/storm/spout/dynamic/kafka/deserializer/Deserializer.java) - The `Deserializer` interface dictates how the kafka key and messages consumed from Kafka as byte[] gets transformed into a storm tuple.
 An example `Utf8StringDeserializer` is provided implementing this interface.